 Choose Adequate Clothes and Footwear

-Other ways to prevent varicose veins is to avoid tight clothing and wear the proper footwear.
+Other ways to prevent varicose veins are to avoid tight clothing and wear the proper footwear.
 Clothes that feel tight around the waist, legs, and groin can reduce blood flow, leading to bulging veins in your legs and other bodily areas.
 As far as shoes go, try to avoid high heels.
-Low-heeled shoes are better for your calf muscles and will help to prevent varicose veins.
+Low-heeled shoes are better for your calf muscles and help prevent varicose veins.